Investigation of the effects of superhydrophobic surface treatment on the dynamics of the flow in the near wake of a sphere using spatial dynamic mode decomposition: Introduction

 These properties are achieved by trapping a layer of air, known as the plastron, between the surface and the droplet in what is known as the Cassie-Baxter state~\cite{cassie1944wettability}.
 When submerged in water, the air trapped at the surface leads to a partial air-water interface and thus a partial slip over the surface~\cite{rothstein2010slip}, which reduces the skin friction at the surface and decreases the viscous drag of flow over the surface.
 A major factor in the varying results of experiments with superhydrophobic surfaces in turbulent flows is the propensity for the plastron to be depleted or completely deteriorated by the large velocity and pressure fluctuations present in turbulent flows.
 Even in cases where the plastron remains attached to the surface, these fluctuations have a significant effect on its distribution over the surface~\cite{castagna2018wake}.
+This was shown to affect the transverse velocity of a settling sphere by Castagna et al.~\cite{castagna2021onset}.
 Once the plastron is depleted, the surface roughness begins to protrude into the flow, and the drag increases.
 This can occur across the entire surface as the plastron deteriorates, or in local regions as the plastron is deformed by the forces exerted on it by the flow.